IDMX225/poem-page-ArielCJWE/README.md

 Credit for the poem goes to Wilfrid Wilson Gibson and can be found at: https://www.public-domain-poetry.com/wilfrid-wilson-gibson/devils-edge-38024

-Where as the photo found on Unsplash was posted by Gabriel Jensen and can be found at: https://unsplash.com/photos/closeup-photo-of-persons-hand-NMk1Vggt2hg
+Where as the photo found on Unsplash was posted by Daniel Jensen and can be found at: https://unsplash.com/photos/closeup-photo-of-persons-hand-NMk1Vggt2hg